 To be able to play the electric guitar is a dream for both aspiring and accomplished music lovers, but no matter how accomplished you are, it is essential to get the sound right!

 Knowing how to tune a guitar is one of those things that every guitar player needs to know it’s really just something that comes with the gig.
+Tuning your guitar is as important as choosing the right guitar.
 In fact, an out of tune instrument is no instrument at all.

 Why You Need to Tune Your Electric Guitar